Installing Orca in your boat

-Crisp and easy-to-read, with instant response.
-Orca’s bespoke charts make for an unprecedented navigation experience.
+Orca runs on our tailor-made Orca Charts – the next-generation charts that are crisp and easy-to-read with instant response.
 The charts are built on top of data from Official Hydrographic Offices and augmented with in-house data for improved accuracy and coverage.

-Navigate with confidence with charts built from official data, directly sourced from national hydrographic offices.
+Navigate with confidence on charts built from official hydrographic data.

 Explore the charts

-Pinch in or pinch out to zoom in or out.
+Pinch in and pinch out to zoom in and out

-Press and drag with two fingers to tilt the charts.
+Rotate with two fingers to rotate the chart

-Follow mode: The charts center around your location and orientates course-up.
-As your position changes, the map camera will follow you so you are always in the center of the screen.
-This mode is useful when you are navigating.
+After pressing the button, the map camera will follow you so you are always at the center of the screen.

-As you rotate the map, sometimes it is hard to understand where is north.
-If you want to return the chart to north-up view, you may press the Compass button on the top right side of the screen.
+If you rotate the map, sometimes you may want to return the chart rotation to North.
+To do so press the Compass button on the top right side of the screen.

 Pin a location

-Long press on the map on a location to take any action or get information about that specific location.
+Long press in the map at a location to take action or get information about that specific location.

-A menu from the bottom will appear with the following information:
+A menu will appear at the bottom of the screen with the following information:

 There are several actions you can take in that menu

-Press Save to save the location in your list of favorites.
+Press Save to save the location as a Spot

-Press Weather to see the marine weather forecast on that location.
+Press Weather to see the marine weather forecast for that location

-Press Measure to enter the measure distance mode.
-It will be explained in the next paragraph
+Press Measure to enter the measure distance mode, more on that below

-Measure distance mode allows you to quickly calculate the straight distance and course between any two points in the chart.
+The distance tool lets you calculate the distance and course between two points.

 These are the elements available to you for tailoring the map:

-Orientation and aim line direction - This option lets you choose how the orientation and the aim line direction are calculated.
-You may select GPS course to calculate the aim line based on your course.
-Alternatively, you may select Compass to calculate the aim line orientation based on your compass heading.
+Orientation and aim line direction - This option lets you choose how the orientation and the aim line direction are calculated, either your course derived from the GPS or the heading derived from your magnetic compass

-Breadcrumbs in map - Your location during the last 12 hours of activity is shown in the map as breadcrumbs.
+Show breadcrumbs - Your location during the last 24 hours of activity is shown in the map as breadcrumbs.

 Delete breadcrumbs - Press there to delete your breadcrumbs.

 Obstacle height indicator - Bridge and cables lower than the selected height will be shown with red height indicators.
-Use the horizontal bar to select the height limit.
+Use the slider to change the height limit.

 Depth shading - Depth areas more shallow than the selected value will be shown on shades of blue.
 Deeper areas will be white.
-Use the horizontal bar to select the depth shading limit.
+Use the slider to select the depth shading limit.

-Refresh map data - Press on this item to manually force an update of the charts that you have downloaded.
-This is generally not needed as the maps are refreshed automatically every 2 weeks.
+Offline Chart data - Press on this item to manually force an update of the charts that you have downloaded